jandrewrfarrell/RUFUS/README.md

-We recommend a kmer size of 25, 40 threads, and to not provide RUFUS with the optional --min parameter
+We recommend a kmer size of 25, 40 threads, and to NOT provide RUFUS with the optional --min parameter